TheImagingSource/tiscamera/doc/pages/timestamps.md

 #### Aravis userspace library

-The Aravis backend delivers the system wall-clock time of then the first bytes of the image where received.
+The Aravis backend delivers the system wall-clock time of when the first bytes of the image where received.
 The point of reference if January 1, 1970 UTC.

 ## Camera Capture Time